-A noxious odor is ANY aroma of such intensity that it becomes apparent and/or offensive to others.
+A noxious odor is ANY aroma of such intensity that it becomes apparent and/or offensive to others, and thus is not permitted.
 Any odor can become noxious or offensive when it is too strong.
 Some examples are cigarette, cigar, or pipe smoke; cannabis or cannabis smoke (see "Drugs" policy); incense (see "Candles and Open Flames" policy); perfume; air freshening spray; animals (see "Pets and Animals" policy); excessive body odor or poor hygiene; excessive dirty laundry; excessive trash or unclean living environment; excessive food/cooking smells.